Analyzing a Famous Speech

 Be prepared to respond to questions following your presentation.

-In order to avoid duplication of speeches, students should e-mail selected speeches to the instructor at email@example.com by Monday, May 6 at 12 Noon.
+In order to avoid duplication of speeches, students should e-mail selected speeches to the instructor at email@example.com by a Monday, October 20th at 12 Noon.

 Five points will be deducted for late submissions.